Updated: Nov 3, 2021

 Exploring the Dalmatian coast of Croatia by boat offers a unique mix of history, culinary experiences, culture and adventure.
 The cobalt blue waters of the Adriatic Sea are calm and warm in the summer months.
 A delightful breeze not only powers your boat but cools you as you explore treasures on land.
 There is a mix of party time and secluded anchorages to keep all your crew members happy.
 The Croatian people are welcoming and friendly.
 The wine and food, especially seafood, is of the Mediterranean's best.
 Scroll through photos for thirteen visual reasons to sail Croatia when travel is opened up, again.
-For more details on Komiza, Vis, pictured above, head to my blog post Bareboating Croatia-Vis 2018.
+For more details on visiting Croatia, head over to these blog posts:

 The daily specials presented on a tray for diners to select.
 These beauties were served gilled with local olive oil and lemon in the shaded gardens at Villa Kaliope, in Kut, Vis.